 Lastly, on your part, make sure that your sales process aligns with your buyer’s journey to know if it makes sense for your sales team to go after a lead.

 Having set criteria will help your sales team conclusively evaluate the leads you generate and how to move forward with them.
 This way, you avoid wasting time, money, and sales efforts on potential customers who aren’t ready to buy yet.

 For example, the most widely used sales qualified lead criteria is BANT (Budget, Authority, Need, Timing).

 Customize Your Virtual Team Based on Your Needs

-With the question “What is a qualified lead?” out of the way, let’s look into how the lead qualification process works.
+With the question “What is a qualified lead?” out of the way, let’s look into what is lead qualification and how its process works.
 Aside from having sales qualified lead criteria, there are many ways to identify a qualified lead such as:

 1. Lead Scoring

 Lead scoring is a qualification method where you assign a numerical value to sales leads based on their chances of converting to paying customers.
 This can be done by taking into account different factors such as: